MichaelZelensky/automated-book-publish/readme.md

 ---

 This document and instructions solve two problems:
-- book writing and publishing
+- manual book writing with automated publishing into different formats
 - making it easy for LLMs (and, eventually, people) to read it

 The provided instructions are for Windows users, but they can be easily updated for any other operating system.